1400LF 36″ Dead Headed LLO Abandonment

 The Job

-The DeRuyter Reservoir, in DeRuyter, New York, is a 557 reservoir originally developed as part of the Erie Canal system.
+This outfall abandonment project is located in Upstate New York.
+The DeRuyter Reservoir, in DeRuyter, New York, is a 557 reservoir that’s originally part of the Erie Canal system.

-As part of a dam upgrade project, the three parallel 22″ diameter, 300LF outfall pipes needed to be abandoned, along with a stone box culvert downstream of the valve chamber the pipes terminated into.
+As part of a dam upgrade project, the three parallel 22″ diameter, 300LF outfall pipes were to be abandoned.
+Along with a stone box culvert downstream of the valve chamber the pipes terminated into.

 The Challenge

 Each of the three pipes had been previously blindly flanged by divers.
 Therefore, the only access was from the downstream end within the valve chamber.
-In order to vent the air displaced by the abandonment grout, vent or placement points needed to be installed just behind the upstream blind flanges, which were approximately 40′ below the water surface.
+In order to vent the air displaced by the abandonment grout, vent or placement points needed to be installed just behind the upstream blind flanges.
+The blind flanges are approximately 40′ below the water surface.

 The Solution